Skip to content

 Glerum Family Endowed Fellowship

-Melissa received her bachelors degree in computer science from Brown University.
-Kirk received his bachelors degree in computer science from the University of Washington.
-Their educations at the UW prepared them for highly successful careers at Microsoft.
-Through the Glerum Family Endowed Fellowship in Computer Science & Engineering, they hope to make educational opportunity available to future generations of students.
+Melissa Glerum received her bachelor’s degree in computer science from Brown University, and Kirk Glerum received his bachelor’s degree in computer science from the University of Washington.
+Their education prepared them for highly successful careers at Microsoft, and they hope to make the same opportunity available to future generations of students.

 Hacherl Endowed Fellowship

 Don and Cindy Hacherl both did their graduate work at the University of Washington.
-Don’s studies were in the Computer Science & Engineering department.
-After leaving the UW, Don spent the next two decades at Microsoft where most of his time was spent designing and implementing distributed computing systems.
+Don’s studies were in computer science and engineering.
+After leaving the UW, Don spent the next two decades at Microsoft, where most of his time was spent designing and implementing distributed computing systems.
 This fellowship was prompted by Don’s interest in supporting students who will contribute to the continued success of the software industry in our region.

 Gary Kildall Endowed Fellowship

-As a student at the University of Washington, Gary Kildall received three degrees: a Bachelor’s degree in Mathematics in 1967, a Master’s degree in Computer Science in 1968, and a Ph.D. in Computer Science in 1972.
-He was hired as an assistant professor at the Naval Postgraduate School in Monterey, and later joined Intel Corporation to write programming tools for the Intel 4004 microprocesor.
+As a student at the University of Washington, Gary Kildall received three degrees: a bachelor’s degree in mathematics in 1967, a master’s degree in computer science in 1968, and a Ph.D. in computer science in 1972.
+He was hired as an assistant professor at the Naval Postgraduate School in Monterey, and later joined Intel Corporation to write programming tools for the Intel 4004 microprocessor.

 A pioneer in the computer revolution, Gary developed CP/M, which became the dominant microcomputer operating system of the 1970s.
 He was one of the first people to recognize that even the early, simple microprocessors could support a complete minicomputer-style operating system, and he created an editor, assembler, linker, and loader, along with the first file system to use floppy disks as a general-purpose storage medium.
 As personal computers began to be used, he saw that their true potential would be in connectivity, so he developed extensions to CP/M that let computers share files and peripheral devices over a network.